-Majors in the Bachelor of Business and Commerce include: Accounting, Aviation Management and Safety, Business Administration, Business Economics, Business Law, Finance, General Commerce,Human Resource Management, Information Technology Management, International Business, Logistics and Supply Chains, Management and Leadership, Marketing and Sustainable Business.
+Majors in the Bachelor of Business and Commerce include: Accounting, Aviation Management and Safety, Business Administration, Business Economics, Business Law, Finance, General Commerce,Human Resource Management, Information Technology Management, International Business, Management and Leadership, Marketing and Sustainable Business.

 In addition to the courses listed below, you will also need to complete practical experience, where interactive hands-on activities, such as experiments and use of specialist equipment, are undertaken.

 All students must be able to meet the physical and other professional requirements of practical experience within this program.Residential schools

 In addition to the courses listed below, external students will also have the opportunity to come on-campus for residential schools where you will attend face-to-face lectures and tutorials, use the facilities and meet staff and other students.

 |plus 1 x Engineering major (number of courses depending on the major)

 |plus 1 x Business and Commerce major (number of courses depending on the major)

 |plus approved courses (number of courses depending on Engineering major)